-- Transport planning and road safety (EQCV). - Loans and reserves
+- Transport planning and road safety (EQCV). - · Loans and reserves

-PE RFORMANCE MEASURES FOR LEVELS OF SERVICE Annual Plan Long-term Plan Annual Plan ne targets (performance measures) listed below (in lower case) are the detailed als for each level of service over the next three years 2019-20 2020-21 Year 3 2020-21 wil lar rough the preparation and implementation of its Regional Land Transport Plan, Horizons I advocate for the improved integration of all transport modes with existing modes and d use, to maximise the safe and efficient movement of freight and maximise economic jional growth opportunities. • Prepare a quarterly monitoring report on the implementation of the Regional Land Transport Plan; Achieved.
+PERFORMANCE MEASURES FOR LEVELS OF SERVICE Annual Plan Long-term Plan Annual Plan The targets (performance measures) listed below (in lower case) are the detailed 2019-20 2020-21 2020-21 goals for each level of service over the next three years Year 3 Through the preparation and implementation of its Regional Land Transport Plan, Horizons will advocate for the improved integration of all transport modes with existing modes and land use, to maximise the safe and efficient movement of freight and maximise economic regional growth opportunities. • Prepare a quarterly monitoring report on the implementation of the Regional Land Transport Plan; Achieved.
 Achieved.
-Achieved. • Keep an up-to-date Regional Land Transport Plan through plan variations to the Regional Transport Committee; Achieved.
 Achieved.
-Achieved. • Prepare submissions on Central Government policy as and when needed; and Achieved.
+Keep an up-to-date Regional Land Transport Plan through plan variations to the Regional Transport Committee; Achieved.
 Achieved.
-Achieved. • Complete a 3-yearly review of the 2018-21 Regional Land Transport Plan as per the Land Transport Management Act (LTMA).
+Achieved. · Prepare submissions on Central Government policy as and when needed; and Achieved.
+Achieved.
+Achieved.
+Complete a 3-yearly review of the 2018-21 Regional Land Transport Plan as per the Land Transport Management Act (LTMA).
 No measure.
 Achieved.
 No measure.